Rattlesnake: The Ahanna Story (soundtrack)

 Rattlesnake: The Ahanna Story soundtrack is an album produced by Larry Gaaga.
 It is the official soundtrack album of the movie Rattlesnake: The Ahanna Story.

 Background

-The 8-track album has a running time of 29 minutes, with production from Puffy T, Masterkraft, Marvio and Richie.
+The 8-track album has a running time of 29 minutes, with production credits from Puffy T, Masterkraft, Marvio and Richie.
 The album features Davido, Patoranking, 2Baba, Umu Obiligbo, Sound Sultan, Mazi Floss, D'banj, Uzikwendu, Magnito, Zoro, Acetune, Mr Chyke, Waga G, Slow Dogg, Marvio, and Sugarbana.

 Singles

 Larry Gaaga released "Doubting Thomas" featuring Davido and Umu Obiligbo as a single.

 Reception

 Motolani Alake of Pulse Ng rated the album 8.0/10, adding that the album is arguably the best posse cut Nigerian hip hop has seen in 2020.